genttunn/python-rest-api/README.md

 # python-rest-api

-Flask backend to ETL raw CSVs with panda, communicate with database, and provide REST api for managing QIB collections.
+Flask backend to ETL raw CSVs with pandas, communicate with database, and provide REST api for managing QIB collections.

 ## Repos